 Grounds can be run by private individuals, companies, councils, or charities, and many are members of ANBG (Association of Natural Burial Grounds) which has a strict code of practice.
 Whichever site you choose, try to always visit it first to make sure it’s to your liking, and ask questions such as how long the burial rights last, and how the site will be protected in the future once it is full.
 There are over 220 sites now dotted around the UK, all emanating from a single site in Carlisle which opened in 1993.
 It is estimated that with overcrowding issues in many traditional urban burial grounds, green burials could become very much the norm within a generation or two

 Coming soon – but to get us underway, please check out the link below for a few options.

 With the growing interest in eco-friendly activities, many businesses are starting to adopt a natural mindset, including the funeral service.
 In the UK, people are starting to look for an alternative to the traditional grave and cremation ceremony, and the answer is woodland burial.

-If you are considering the eco-friendly final resting place for the loved one—or you, then there are some things you may need to think about.
+If you are considering an eco-friendly funeral for the loved one—or for yourself, then there are some things you may need to think about.